twinkites/flights_of_inspiration/README.md

 A minimal website for artists who need a small nudge.
 Type what's on your mind and get three small, actionable suggestions to help you feel creative again.

-Runs entirely in your browser — no server, no data sent anywhere.
+Runs entirely in your browser.
+No external server, no data sent anywhere.

 ## how it works